Weather-Bayanihan/WeatherBayanihanDocs/README.md

 - **WeatherBayanihanIoT** The Arduino Sketch.
 Shared configurations and variables are included in this file as preprocessor directives
 - **ConfigurableSerial** Manages the Serial Communications.
 This turns on or off Printing Serial for debugging.
 - **SimpleWifiManager** Manages the WiFi connection and Captive Base Station Portal.
+This is a fork from [ESP8266-SimpleWifiManager](https://github.com/johndelizo/ESP8266-SimpleWifiManager) and more details are available in its own Github Page.
 - **SimpleLCDManager** Manages how to print in LCD Screen
 - **SensorManager** Manages which sensors are enabled or disabled.
 - **WeatherBayanihanIoTClientManager** Contains the HTTP Client and how to send data to [https://api.weather-bayanihan.ph/](https://api.weather-bayanihan.ph/)